Tuesday, September 23, 2025

 Further down page 178, Kennedy presents his thesis statement for the next two chapters.
 "Specifically, the original hypothesis on AIDS is an illustration of how vested interests (in this case, Dr. Anthony Fauci), using money, power, position and influence, can engineer a consensus on incomplete theories, and then ruthlessly suppress dissent."

-On page 179, Kennedy introduces Dr. Peter Duesberg as "the world's accomplished and insightful retrovirologist" going on to say, "Specifically, Dr. Duesberg accuses Dr. Fauci of committing mass murder with AZT, the deadly chemical concoction that according to Duesberg causes and never cures---the constellations of immune suppression that we now call 'AIDS.'"
+On page 179, Kennedy introduces Dr. Peter Duesberg as "the world's most accomplished and insightful retrovirologist" going on to say, "Specifically, Dr. Duesberg accuses Dr. Fauci of committing mass murder with AZT, the deadly chemical concoction that according to Duesberg causes and never cures---the constellations of immune suppression that we now call 'AIDS.'"
 This mass murder amounts to tens of thousands. (page 226)

-Dr. Duesberg is the most prominent among those who promote the theory that HIV does not cause AIDS.
+Dr. Duesberg is the most prominent voice among those who promote the theory that HIV does not cause AIDS.

 According to the index, Duesberg is cited on 25 pages.
 That only begins to highlight his presence in the book.
 RFK's book has subchapters titled "Peter Duesberg," "Do Retroviruses Cause Diseases?", "Punishing Duesberg," "Refusal to Debate [Duesberg]", "Duesberg's Theory," along with several more detailing Duesberg's theories.
 Furthermore, he is cited on several pages not mentioned in the index.